 - Distance: 3.7 km / 2.3 mi

 - Duration: 2 – 3 hours – depending on your walking speed and solving time of the puzzles.

 - Explorer Hunt

-- A fully-charged smartphone with internet access (data plan).
+- A fully-charged smartphone with internet access (data plan, wifi is not enough).

 - Bottle of water